IoS Membership Frequently Asked Questions22/11/2016

 If you operate under a business name (rather than your own name), and / or employ any staff or volunteers to help you, you will need additional business insurance.

-If you are an ASA affiliated Swim School we have arranged a substantial discounted insurance rate through our specialist insurers Perkins Slade.
+If you are an ASA affiliated Swim School we have arranged a substantial discounted insurance rate through our specialist insurers Howden.
 If you wish to take up insurance please contact them direct on 0121 698 8050.

 Please call a member of the IOS Membership Team on 01509 640746.
 Depending on the incident, a claim form will be sent to you which must be completed and returned to our Insurance providers for them to assess.